phamelink/katacoda-scenarios/secure-server-tutorial/step2.md

 service nginx start
 ```

-Now, in press on the `+` button and select _View HTTP port 80 on client 1_.
+Now, in press on the `+` button and select _View HTTP port 80 on Host 1_.
 This will open a new tab in your browser that connects to your server from an external network.
 You should see a default _Welcome to nginx!_ page.

 Congrats!
 You just successfully ran your first reverse proxy!